-Please join us for an afternoon in honor of the Morris Kight biography "Morris Kight: Humanist, Liberationist, Fantabulist: A Story of Gay Rights and Gay Wrongs" with writer Mary Ann Cherry.
-The recording for this program is available to view here.
+An afternoon in honor of the Morris Kight biography "Morris Kight: Humanist, Liberationist, Fantabulist: A Story of Gay Rights and Gay Wrongs" with writer Mary Ann Cherry.

 The afternoon will include a conversation that was pre-recorded specifically for this event between Cherry and Rev. Troy Perry, comparing Perry's 1970s activism with what is going on today.
 Cherry will also talk with Dr. Jon Platania, original co-founder and board member of the Gay Community Services Center.
 Cherry will share videos of Morris, headlines and details not-in-the-book.
 There will be a reading and a special live performance by favorite American Songstress, Jolie Holland and a pre-COVID recording from Los Angeles based singing trio, "The Boyfriend."